 And that’s an opportunity to discover how you have unconsciously imbibed rules, values and behaviour patterns from your family (and society and culture) that may not be allowing you to be yourself and/or live your life the way you would like to.

-The gift of your Inner Critic is that the content of its criticisms reveals the values and rules of your primary self system – even the ones you’re not conscious of, but that you’re holding onto, that you’ve picked up over time.
+The gift your inner critic holds for you is that the content of its criticisms reveals the values and rules of your primary self system – including the ones you’re not conscious of, but that are influencing your thoughts, feelings and behaviours.

-Another great way to begin to connect with the wonderful array of selves within you, and to harness their perspectives, gifts and energy, is to read my ebook Which Self Are You?
+A great way to connect with the wonderful array of selves within you, and to harness their perspectives, gifts and energy, is to read my ebook Which Self Are You?

 3 Steps to Stop a ‘Critic Attack’

-1. First acknowledge the criticism and say to your Inner Critic, ‘thank you for that information, I’ll consider it’.
+- First acknowledge the criticism and say to your inner critic, ‘thank you for that information, I’ll consider it’.
 And then consider the criticism objectively.
-See if you can identify from where the Inner Critic got its judgement – a parent? teacher? sibling? magazine? friend?
+See if you can identify from where your inner critic got its judgement – a parent? teacher? sibling? magazine? friend?
 Think about why that person held that judgement.
 Why was it important to them.
 What did they fear might happen if the rule the judgement was based on wasn’t followed?
-Why has this become important to your Inner Critic?
-This examination will give you some distance from whatever your Inner Critic said.
+Why has this become important to your inner critic?
+This examination will give you some distance from whatever your inner critic said.

-If you take the above steps, the Inner Critic will soon become a useful ally for your personal growth and development.
+If you take the above steps, your inner critic will soon become a valuable ally for your personal growth and development.

 The Original Inner Critic Book